unhcr/koboloadeR/README.md

 This package first builds on the capacity of UNHCR Kobo server @ http://kobo.unhcr.org but it can also be used from any structured dataset.
 It comes as a companion tool to the [Integrated Framework for Household Survey](https://unhcr.github.io/Integrated-framework-household-survey).

-koboloadeR aims at helping [humanitarian data analysts](https://humanitarian-user-group.github.io/) to save time by quickly generating graphs and charts needed to discover insights from a dataset and ensure analysis __reproducibility__ through a separation of the analysis configuration and the analysis process.
+koboloadeR aims at helping [humanitarian data analysts](https://humanitarian-user-group.github.io/) to focus in data interpretation by saving the time needed to quickly generate the graphs and charts required to discover insights from a dataset.
+It also ensure analysis __reproducibility__ through a separation of the analysis configuration and the analysis process.
 The package allows to account for sample weights and hierachical dataset structure (both capacities that are not available through the default [reporting engine](http://support.kobotoolbox.org/articles/2847676-viewing-and-creating-custom-reports) or the [excel-analyzer](http://support.kobotoolbox.org/articles/592387-using-the-excel-analyzer)).

 ## Approach